shobhit-pathak/MatchZy/documentation/docs/configuration.md

 If these configs are not found in the expected location, MatchZy executes the default configs which are present in the code.

+You can also add additional configs to be executed when Warmup, Knife, Live, and Practice mode are started.
+Using `matchzy_warmup_exec_configs, matchzy_knife_exec_configs, matchzy_live_exec_configs, and matchzy_practice_exec_configs`.

 ### Whitelisting players
 Again, inside `csgo/cfg/MatchZy`, there will be a file called `whitelist.cfg`.
 You can add Steam64 id of whitelisted players like mentioned in the below example: